-Most existing PCR assays performed efficiently with wildtype Taq DNA polymerase may be converted to fast PCR assays with the KAPA2G Fast ReadyMix by following the protocol provided in this document.
+Most existing PCR assays performed efficiently with wildtype Taq DNA polymerase may be converted to fast PCR assays with KAPA2G Fast HotStart ReadyMix with dye by following the protocol provided in this document.

-The following assays are likely to be unsuitable for fast PCR with the KAPA2G Fast ReadyMix PCR Kit:
+The following assays are likely to be unsuitable for fast PCR with the KAPA2G Fast HotStart ReadyMix with dye, and may require significant optimization:

-- Amplification of long fragments (>1 kb) from low target copy numbers - Amplification of highly GC-rich fragments (>70%) - Amplification with primers that are prone to nonspecific annealing - Multiplex PCR - Amplification from template samples that contain PCR inhibitors.
+- Amplification of long fragments (>1 kb) from low target copy numbers - PCR assays involving primers that are prone to nonspecific amplification (even after reaction optimization) - Complex PCR assays, e.g. PCRs involving the incorporation of nucleotide analogs - Amplification of highly GC-rich fragments (>70%) - Amplification from template samples that contain PCR inhibitors.